ckormanyos/wide-integer/README.md

-When defining the macro `WIDE_INTEGER_TEST_REPRESENTATION_AS_STD_LIST`, the macro `WIDE_INTEGER_DISABLE_WIDE_INTEGER_CONSTEXPR` will also be _undefined_ automatically because `std::list` is incompatible with some or most of wide-integer's `constexpr`-ness.
+When defining the macro `WIDE_INTEGER_TEST_REPRESENTATION_AS_STD_LIST`, the macro `WIDE_INTEGER_DISABLE_WIDE_INTEGER_CONSTEXPR` will also be defined automatically in order to _disable_ wide-integer's C++20 `constexpr`-ness.
+This is necessary because the `std::list` container is incompatible with some or most of wide-integer's C++20 `constexpr`-ness.

 ```cpp
 #define WIDE_INTEGER_DISABLE_PRIVATE_CLASS_DATA_MEMBERS